The National Council for Education and Human Development

 Dr. Debra Bright

-Currently, Dr. Bright is a member of NASPA – Student Affairs Administrators in Higher Education, the Association for Student Conduct Administration, the Mid Atlantic Association of Diversity Officers in Higher Education, and a charter member of the Montgomery College chapter of the American Association of Women in Community Colleges.
+Dr. Bright is a member of NASPA – Student Affairs Administrators in Higher Education and the Association for Student Conduct Administration.
+She is also a member of the Mid Atlantic Association of Diversity Officers in Higher Education.
+She was a charter member of the Montgomery College chapter of the American Association of Women in Community Colleges.
 Additionally, she has served on the Steering Committee for the National Conference for College Women Student Leaders since 2012.
-Outside of academia, Dr. Bright is very active in her community and has been a member of several organizations that focus on empowering women and girls, including the Montgomery County Commission for Women, where she served as president for 2 years.
+She has been a member of several organizations that focus on empowering females, including the Montgomery County Commission for Women.
+She served as the organization’s president for 2 years.

-Dr. Linda M. Campbell is a Senior Educational Doctoral Chair/Advisor at the Johns Hopkins University School of Education (SOE) in the EdD program.
-Dr. Campbell is the President of Campbell Education Consulting, LLC, (CEC), a private consulting company founded to provide school leadership development to school principals and teacher leaders in K-12 schools.
-She provides individual consulting services and professional development seminars on effective school leadership.
+Dr. Campbell is a Senior Educational Doctoral Chair/Advisor at the Johns Hopkins University School of Education in the EdD program.
+She also serves as President of Campbell Education Consulting, LLC, (CEC).
+This private consulting company was founded to provide school leadership development to school principals and teacher leaders in K-12 schools.
+Her role includes providing individual consulting services and professional development seminars on effective school leadership.

-Dr. Campbell received her Ed.D. degree from George Washington University, specializing in Education Administration and Policy Studies; MA Degree from the University of Maryland College Park in Education Policy, Planning, and Administration; BA Degree from Virginia State University in Business Education.
+Dr. Campbell received her Ed.D. from George Washington University, specializing in Education Administration and Policy Studies.
+She earned a M.A. from the University of Maryland College Park in Education Policy, Planning, and Administration.
+She received a B.A. from Virginia State University in Business Education.

 Barbara Edmondson, Ed.D.

-Dr. Edmondson began her career in higher education at The George Washington University, where she also earned her Doctorate in Education.
-As a senior member of the student affairs leadership, she oversaw the undergraduate residence life program for four years.
-Dr. Edmondson has also taught graduate and undergraduate classes in educational leadership and human development for over a decade at both GW and Loyola University in Baltimore.
-She currently serves as a member of GW’s National Council for Education and Human Development, Mount St. Mary’s University Center for Catholic School Excellence, and the Board of Directors for the Archdiocese of Washington’s Consortium of Catholic Academies.
+Dr. Edmondson began her career in higher education at the George Washington University, where she earned her Doctorate in Education.
+As a senior member of student affairs leadership, she oversaw the undergraduate residence life program for four years.
+Dr. Edmondson taught graduate/undergraduate classes in educational leadership and human development for over a decade at GW and Loyola University.
+She currently serves as a member of Mount St. Mary’s University Center for Catholic School Excellence.
+She is also a member of the Board of Directors for the Archdiocese of Washington’s Consortium of Catholic Academies.

-In her time away from school, Dr. Edmondson delights in spending time with her husband, four adult children, and yellow lab both in the Nation’s Capital and at the Delaware shore.
+She delights in spending time with her husband, four adult children, and lab in D.C. and at the Delaware shore.
 She is an avid Washington Nationals fan.

 Annmarie Ekey

 Annmarie Ekey graduated from GSEHD with a master's degree in Educational Leadership and Administration.
-She has served in the District of Columbia Public Schools as a Lead Administrator to oversee schools undergoing leadership changes and school climate shifts; working closely with district leaders to develop school transition and stabilization plans.
-Ms. Ekey co-authored the First Grade Academy pilot proposal for the District and also collaborated with the District Mental Health Team on the Trauma Responsive School’s pilot, targeted for launch this Fall 2019.
+She has served in D.C.
+Public Schools as a Lead Administrator to oversee schools undergoing leadership changes and school climate shifts.
+She works closely with district leaders to develop school transition and stabilization plans.
+Ms. Ekey co-authored the First Grade Academy pilot proposal for the District.
+She also collaborated with the District Mental Health Team on the Trauma Responsive School’s pilot launched in Fall 2019.

 Titilola E. Harley

-Titi started her career in education as a Business Analyst in the Office of Special Education at DC Public Schools and then transitioned to management consulting, thus marrying her business expertise with her desire to help education agencies bring about real change and better meet the needs of students from all backgrounds.
-While working in consulting she led and supported projects in areas such as strategic planning, performance management, program implementation and evaluation and data system adoption with leaders and educators across the United States including with the Office of the State Superintendent of Education in DC, Charleston County School District (SC), Oklahoma State Department of Education (SC), to name a few.
+Titi started her career in education as a Business Analyst in the Office of Special Education at DC Public Schools.
+She transitioned to management consulting, combining her business expertise with her desire to help education agencies bring about real change.
+Her efforts are designed to better meet the needs of students from all backgrounds.
+While working in consulting, she led and supported projects in areas including strategic planning, performance management, program implementation and evaluation.
+She assisted leaders and educators with data system adoption, including the Office of the State Superintendent of Education in DC.
+She also worked with the Charleston County School District and Oklahoma State Department of Education, to name a few.

-In 2015, Titi branched out and started her own consulting firm, Harley Consulting Group, and has partnered with a variety of organizations in the education space, including nonprofits, start-ups and foundations, to develop strategies, lend expertise, and walk alongside them to successfully manage change and exceed their goals.
-Some of her current and former clients include the Hawaii State Charter School Commission, the Annie E. Casey Foundation, City Year, and Diversity Talks.
-Titi is passionate about diversity, equity, and inclusion and working collaboratively to help people solve problems to improve opportunities and outcomes for the most vulnerable students.
+In 2015, Titi branched out and started her own consulting firm, Harley Consulting Group.
+She has partnered with a variety of organizations in the education space, including nonprofits, start-ups and foundations.
+She helps develop strategies, lend expertise, and walk alongside them to successfully manage change and exceed their goals.
+Some current/former clients include the Hawaii State Charter School Commission, Annie E. Casey Foundation, City Year, and Diversity Talks.
+Titi is passionate about diversity, equity, and inclusion.
+She works collaboratively to help people solve problems to improve opportunities and outcomes for the most vulnerable students.

 Isabelle Mensah

-Isabelle Mensah grew up in Tampa, Florida where she received her undergraduate degree from the University of South Florida in elementary education.
-She began her teaching career in 2002 as a 6th grade teacher in Prince George's County Public Schools.
-While teaching, Ms. Mensah earned a Master’s degree from the George Washington University in educational leadership and administration.
-In addition to serving as a classroom teacher, she led the immersion program at Rock Creek Forest Elementary School.
-In 2017, Ms. Mensah became the assistant principal at Rock Creek Forest Elementary School.
-The commitment of the families and the spirit of the students at Rock Creek Forest is why she loves her work.
-Ms. Mensah is proud to serve as the assistant principal where she hopes to continue to make a positive impact on students’ academic achievements and attain a life-long love for learning.
+Isabelle Mensah grew up in Tampa where she received her degree in elementary education from the University of South Florida.
+She began her career in 2002 as a 6th grade teacher in Prince George's County Public Schools.
+Ms. Mensah earned a Master’s degree from the George Washington University in educational leadership and administration.
+In addition to serving as a classroom teacher, she led the immersion program at Rock Creek Forest Elementary School (RCFES).
+In 2017, Ms. Mensah became the assistant principal at RCFES.
+The commitment of the families and the spirit of the students is why she loves her work.
+She hopes to continue to make a positive impact on students’ academic achievements and attain a life-long love for learning.

 Dr. Dorothy Moore

-Dr. Moore received her BA at the University of Maryland in 1954, her MA and EdD degrees from American University in 1959 and 1970, respectfully.
+Dr. Moore received her BA at the University of Maryland in 1954.
+She earned her MA (1959) and EdD (1970) degrees from American University.

 Eugene H. Rotberg, Esq.